 The following is a preview of some of the topics to be discussed in our upcoming webinar, Maintaining Growth in Challenging Times, August 5, 2020.
-More information is available here.
+View on-demand replay here.
 Our thanks to Michael Shea, vice president of Americas Sales at SnapLogic, for this guest blog.

 It may seem that the COVID-19 pandemic was tailor-made to disrupt the sales profession.
 Even in the pre-pandemic environment of virtual interaction and remote communications, sales was still a relationship-driven business—one that thrives on face-to-face engagement.
 That dynamic literally changed overnight.